rcompanhoni/javascript-snippets/Configuration Management/webpack/webpack_simplest_example/README.md

-# Webpack simplest example
+# Webpack simple example

 From Stephen Grider's Webpack 2: The Complete Developer's Guider.
 This example shows how to configure a simple webpack.config.js file specifying an entry point and configuring the resulting file's name and path.

 ```javascript
 const path = require('path');